Anupam2005-tech/MeetNxWishList/README.md

 MeetNxWishList is a project designed to help users keep track of their wishes, goals, or items they want to acquire, experience, or achieve.
 With a simple and intuitive interface, users can create, manage, and share their personalized wish lists.

-## Features

-- Add, edit, and remove wishes from your list
-- Organize wishes by categories or priorities
-- Mark wishes as completed
-- Option to make lists public or private
-- Share your wish list with friends or family
 - Mobile-friendly responsive design

 ## Getting Started